parley-messaging/ios-library/README.md

 ### Offline messaging

-Offline messaging can be enabled with the `Parley.enableOfflineMessage(_ dataSource: ParleyDataSource)` method. `ParleyDataSource` is a protocol that can be used to create your own (secure) data source.
-In addition to this, Parley provides an encrypted data source called `ParleyEncryptedDataSource` which used AES128 encryption.
+Offline messaging can be enabled with the `Parley.enableOfflineMessaging(_ dataSource: ParleyDataSource)` method. `ParleyDataSource` is a protocol that can be used to create your own (secure) data source.
+In addition to this, Parley provides an encrypted data source called `ParleyEncryptedDataSource` which uses AES128 encryption.

 ```swift
 if let key = "1234567890123456".data(using: .utf8), let dataSource = try?
 ParleyEncryptedDataSource(key: key) {